geektechniquestudios/JavaHangman/README.md

 ![](hangmanDemo.png)

-If you're looking for something better, I made another game like tihs, but with a built in word bank, animations, and a much cleaner, custom look.
+If you're looking for something better, I made another game like this, but with an included word bank, animations, and a much cleaner, custom look.

 ## [Check out my other hangman game](https://github.com/geektechniquestudios/JavaFXHangman)